Latin phonology and orthography: Old Latin stress

 In the earliest Latin writings, the original unreduced vowels are still visible.
 Study of this vowel reduction, as well as syncopation (dropping of short unaccented syllables) in Greek loan words, indicates that the stress remained word-initial until around the time of Plautus, in the 3rd century BC.
 The placement of the stress then shifted to become the pattern found in classical Latin.

 Classical Latin syllables and stress

-In Classical Latin, stress changed.
-It moved from the first syllable to one of the last three syllables, called the antepenult, the penult, and the ultima (short for antepaenultima 'before almost last', paenultima 'almost last', and ultima syllaba 'last syllable').
+In Classical Latin, stress fell on one of the last three syllables, called the antepenult, the penult, and the ultima (short for antepaenultima 'before almost last', paenultima 'almost last', and ultima syllaba 'last syllable').
 Its position is determined by the syllable weight of the penult.
 If the penult is heavy, it is accented; if the penult is light and there are more than two syllables, the antepenult is accented.
 In a few words originally accented on the penult, accent is on the ultima because the two last syllables have been contracted, or the last syllable has been lost.